 Our commitment is based on the scientifically founded recognition that further global warming poses a great risk to human health and existence, ecological biodiversity and thus all living things on earth.
-As members of the health sector, we recognise our special responsibility to society to demand and support climate protection.
+As members of the health sector, we recognize our special responsibility to society to demand and support climate protection.
 We are particularly committed to vulnerable groups such as the elderly and disadvantaged, children and people from climatically exposed regions.

 We would like to

-- communicate climate change as a key health issue
+- Communicate climate change as a key health issue

-- raise awareness of the health consequences of the climate crisis among the public, other health professionals and policy makers
+- Raise awareness of the health consequences of the climate crisis among the public, other health professionals and policy makers

 - Develop plans to reduce greenhouse gas emissions in the health sector (Green Hospitals), with the goal of climate neutrality